medina4595/blockchain_ledger/README.md

 # Blockchain Ledger

-Built a python based blockchain leder with a web interface using streamlit to let banks conduct financial transactions while being able to verify the integrity of the data in the ledger.
+Built a python based blockchain ledger with a web interface using streamlit to let banks conduct financial transactions while being able to verify the integrity of the data in the ledger.

 ---